 The dipole is made of standard semirigid coaxial cable.
-The center conductor of the feeding line is directly connected to the second arm of the dipole.
-The antenna is therefore short-circuited for DC-signals.
+The center conductor of the feeding line is directly connected to the

 No excessive force must be applied to the dipole arms, because they might bend or the soldered connections near the feedpoint may be damaged.